-The South Georgia Film Festival will begin accepting submissions beginning April 6.
+The South Georgia Film Festival is accepting submissions.

 Celebrating the creative spirit, the South Georgia Film Festival will be accepting submissions showcasing the beauty of the region and its people.

 We are seeking submissions in four categories:

 – College Students

 Preference will be given to filmmakers from Georgia, Florida, Alabama, Tennessee and South Carolina.
 Winners in the high school and college categories have the opportunity to receive scholarships to Valdosta State University.